-Your travel to Southeast Asia is already planned and now you have to pack your bags?
-Especially Backpacker should avoid packing unnecessary things.
+Your travel to Southeast Asia is already planned and now you have to pack your bags and create a Packing List Southeast Asia?
+Especially a Backpacker should avoid packing unnecessary things.
 But you also don’t want to miss anything important, huh?
 I feel you, girl.
 We were stuck in the same dilemma before our trip.
+We really didn’t know what to pack for Southeast Asia at first.
 But now, after seven months of traveling, we surely know what is necessary and what is not and wrote everything down to become Your ultimate Backpacker Packing List for Southeast Asia.

 And in the end, we realized that a 40-liter backpack is surely enough space for 6 months of backpacking.
-We even brought some stuff that we actually didn’t need or use (Just in case, you know).
+We even brought some stuff that we actually didn’t need or use (Just in case…).
 Next time, we will definitely leave them at home!
-So let’s find out together what to pack on your backpacker packing list for Southeast Asia.
+So let’s find out together what to pack on your packing list for Southeast Asia Backpacking.

 Later in this post, you will also find a free printable checklist to download.
 Just to be sure that you really don’t miss anything important. 😉